bogdanmic/spring-boot-monitoring-sample/README.md

 ```
 ### Simple service - [http://localhost:8989/swagger-ui.html](http://localhost:8989/swagger-ui.html)
 This is a simple service with a database that offers some endpoints to fetch some
 dummy data and a swagger-ui documentation.
-Also uses database migration scripts.
+Also uses database migration scripts with flyway,
+a dummy scheduler, a dummy cache and service registry into consul.
 ```bash
 $ cd simple-service/
 $ mvn package -DskipTests